-4.0 DECUS Australia shall be governed by a Board elected from its Members.

-- 4.1 The Board shall consist of no fewer than six and no more than ten voting members elected from and by the Members of the Chapter.
-In addition, a representative of Digital Equipment Corporation (Australia) Pty Ltd (Digital) shall be a permanent voting member, and the DECUS Australia Chapter Administrator shall be a permanent non-voting member of the Board. - 4.2 The DECUS Australia Board at its absolute discretion may co-opt up to two additional voting members from the Chapter. - 4.3 A quorum at a Board meeting for the purpose of transacting business and validating votes shall be two-thirds of its voting membership. - 4.4 Chapter Elections: - 4.4.1 Elections will be held to fill Board positions becoming vacant due to the completion of the terms of office as defined in paragraph 4.5. - 4.4.2 Elections will normally be held immediately prior to the Annual General Meeting at which any position becomes vacant. - 4.4.3 Each election shall be so arranged as to give the majority of Members a reasonable opportunity of participating in the election. - 4.4.4 The DECUS Australia Board shall from time to time determine whether duly recognised Special User Groups play a major role in the activities of DECUS.
-The Board may, at its absolute discretion, invite any such group to elect a voting representative to serve on the Board, or may revoke previously established representative rights. - 4.5 Terms of Office: - 4.5.1 DECUS Australia Board members elected under the provisions of paragraph 4.4 of this article shall normally take office at the end of the Annual General Meeting following their election and shall retire no later than the second Annual General Meeting after taking office. - 4.5.2 Board members co-opted under paragraph 4.2 of this article shall take office on a date selected by the Board at the time of co-option and shall retire no later than the first Annual General Meeting after taking office. - 4.5.3 All terms of office, whether by election or by appointment, are renewable. - 4.5.4 Any member of the Board may resign at any time by written communication to the Chairman. - 4.5.5 The Board may request and require the resignation of a member of the Board.
+- 4.0 DECUS Australia shall be governed by a Board elected from its Members. - 4.1 The Board shall consist of: - (i) Not fewer than six and not more than ten voting members elected from and by the Members of the Chapter and, - (ii) The retiring Chairman who shall become the Immediate Past Chairman, an ex-officio voting member until the next Annual General Meeting and, - (iii) A representative of Digital Equipment Corporation (Australia) Pty Ltd (Digital) who shall be a permanent voting member and, - (iv) The DECUS Australia Chapter Administrator who shall be a permanent non-voting member. - 4.2 The DECUS Australia Board at its absolute discretion may co-opt up to two additional voting members from the Chapter. - 4.3 A quorum at a Board meeting for the purpose of transacting business and validating votes shall be two-thirds of its voting membership. - 4.4 Chapter Elections: - 4.4.1 Elections will be held to fill Board positions becoming vacant due to the completion of the terms of office as defined in paragraph 4.5. - 4.4.2 Elections will normally be held immediately prior to the Annual General Meeting at which any position becomes vacant. - 4.4.3 Each election shall be so arranged as to give the majority of Members a reasonable opportunity of participating in the election. - 4.4.4 The DECUS Australia Board shall from time to time determine whether duly recognised Special User Groups play a major role in the activities of DECUS.
+The Board may, at its absolute discretion, invite any such group to elect a voting representative to serve on the Board, or may revoke previously established representative rights. - 4.5 Terms of Office: - 4.5.1 DECUS Australia Board members elected under the provisions of paragraph 4.4 of this article shall normally take office at the end of the Annual General Meeting following their election and shall retire no later than the second Annual General Meeting after taking office. - 4.5.2 Board members co-opted under paragraph 4.2 of this article shall take office on a date selected by the Board at the time of co-option and shall retire no later than the first Annual General Meeting after taking office. - 4.5.3 All terms of office, whether by election or by appointment, are renewable.

+- 4.5.4 Any member of the Board may resign at any time by written communication to the Chairman. - 4.5.5 The Board may request and require the resignation of a member of the Board.

 Any such request must be by unanimous vote, with the exception of the member concerned. - 4.5.6 Board retirements shall be so arranged that approximately half of the Board positions will be vacated for election each year.